rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>
-  To create a MATCH statement you must identify the nodes that store the information you require, and use the following guidelines to help you to build your query:
+  Use the following guidelines to help you to build a basic query:

-   1. Select the Nodes that you want to use in your query.<br>
-   2. Identify the node attributes that store the information you require.<br>
+   1. Idendify the node that has the data you need.<br>
+   2. Identify any node attributes that you want to target for your data, for example, you use the product attribute on the software product node to get names of software products. <br>
-   3. Select any relationships to connect to nodes that hold your required data.<br>
+   3. Select any relationships to connect to nodes that you use in your query.<br>
    4. Write your MATCH statement

+  To view a list of attributes for any node, you use the `MATCH (alias:NODE) RETURN alias` query with the TQL endpoint.
+  For example, `https://v6-1.technopedia.com/tql?q=MATCH (n:SOFTWARE_PRODUCT ) RETURN n LIMIT 1`
+  {: .info}

   <br>
   Here’s some examples:
   <br>